 The Corporal Works of Mercy are “charitable actions by which we come to the aid of our neighbor” in bodily necessities.
 (CCC 2447).
 One of those works of mercy is to “bury the dead.”

-St. Joseph supports these families through our Martha’s Ministry.
-St. Joseph’s is dedicated to providing families with a peaceful and comfortable reception following the funeral of their loved one so that families can spend time together with friends and relatives, share memories, and support one another during that difficult time.
+St. Joseph supports these families through our Martha’s Ministry by providing families with a peaceful and comfortable reception following the funeral of their loved one so that families can spend time together with friends and relatives, share memories, and support one another during that difficult time.
 Martha’s Ministry handles the planning and organization of the event and makes every effort to create a stress-free experience for the family and loved ones.

 Ministers set up, cater, serve and clean the hall and the only qualifications are a welcoming smile and a commitment to serve.
 Sometimes ministers prepare food or bring food from home, other times they serve catered meals.